 I am encouraging most of my clients to consider moving their websites into a Responsive Design.
 There are some businesses that are exclusively B2B and in a particular niche, that I don’t see a reason to move there yet, but it’s only a matter of time before all sites will be built in this way.

-If you want to update and at the same time, modernize your site to a fresher appearance, and meet the new expectations of the public, give me a call and we will discuss your needs — and we will do it in a cost effective manner.
+If you want to update and at the same time, modernize your site to a fresher appearance, and meet the new expectations of the public, give a call to Bluehat Marketing and discuss your needs in a cost effective manner.